Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Magnetic Properties

 Aluminum is not magnetic whereas stainless steel, being essentially an alloy of iron exhibits residual magnetism.
-For applications that involve charged particle beams the absence of magnetic properties in aluminum is of advantage because it implies that the vacuum system will not modify the fields from the beam control magnets.
+For applications that involve charged particle beams, the absence of magnetic properties in aluminum is of advantage because it implies that the vacuum system will not modify the fields from the beam control magnets.

 Radioactivity

 Aluminum in comparison to stainless steel has a much more rapid decay of induced radioactivity.
-Generally if both types of materials are bombarded with the same flux of charged particles the residual radioactivity will be between one and two orders of magnitude less for an aluminum sample than for an identical sample of stainless steel.
-[12]
+Generally, if both types of materials are bombarded with the same flux of charged particles, the residual radioactivity will be between one and two orders of magnitude less for an aluminum sample than for an identical sample of stainless steel.
+The nuclear half-life of elements that make up stainless suggests that a particle contamination is always present in stainless steel and a possible source of circuit damage.

 Corrosion Properties

 The corrosion of both aluminum and stainless steel alloys in reactive gases is a complicated process.
 However much experimental work has been performed on various alloys in different reactive gaseous environments.
-The general thrust of these results is that both aluminum and stainless steel are subject to attack by reactive gases, that halogen containing species are typically the most damaging and that the corrosion activity of any given compound is usually no worse than that of its halogen component alone.
-[13]
+The general thrust of these results is that both aluminum and stainless steel are subject to attack by reactive gases, that halogen containing species are typically the most damaging, and that the corrosion activity of any given compound is usually no worse than that of its halogen component alone.

 Importantly aluminum is not a worse corroder but simply one with different reaction dynamics.